The Truth Behind 5 Popular Dental Misconceptions

 Misconception #3 – If my gums bleed, I should stop flossing

 Bleeding gums are often the first sign of gum disease.
 This happens when bacterial infections inflame your gums due to insufficient cleaning.
 With regular brushing and flossing, gums will be much healthier and should rarely bleed.
 However, gum inflammation can occur despite the best oral hygiene habits.
 In such instances, you should see improvement if you rinse with warm salt water and continue to brush and floss.

 Misconception #4 – Whiter teeth are healthier teeth

 Healthy teeth come in a wide range of natural shades.
 Whiter teeth cannot show if there is an infection or cavity between the teeth.
 Although pure white teeth do not equate to healthier teeth, they should still be naturally on the whiter side.

 Misconception #5 – Children are more prone to tooth decay

-Excellent oral health promotes overall good health and is definitely not a misconception.
-It is important to practice good oral hygiene habits.
-If you have any questions regarding your dental health, please contact our Shelby Township dentist, Dr. Roney.
+Excellent oral health promotes overall good health and is not a misconception.
+It is essential to practice good oral hygiene habits.
+If you have any questions regarding your dental health, please get in touch with our Shelby Township dentist, Dr. Roney.